schartrand77/orderworks/README.md

 ## Docker / Unraid deployment

-The repo ships with a multi-stage `Dockerfile` that builds a production image suitable for Unraid or any Docker host.
-The image runs database migrations on every start (set `SKIP_DB_MIGRATE=1` to skip).
+The repo ships with a multi-stage `Dockerfile` that produces a production image suitable for Unraid or any Docker host.
+The `docker-entrypoint.sh` script applies Prisma migrations on every start—set `SKIP_DB_MIGRATE=1` if you manage migrations separately.

-Build the image:
+### Build the image

 ```bash
 docker build -t orderworks:latest .
 ```

-Run migrations manually (optional because the entrypoint runs them automatically):
+### (Optional) run migrations manually

 ```bash
 docker run --rm \